KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/status.md

 ---
 # Status

-⚠️  **WE EXPERIENCE ISSUES WITH THE GATHERING OF FTP-FILES FROM ALL FTP ACCOUNTS**  ⚠️
+ ** EVERYTHING IS RUNNING WITHIN NORMAL PARAMETERS **

 ---

 ## Outages/Issues

-## 21. January 2026 02:00 CEST  -
+## 21. January 2026 02:00 CET  - 21.
+January 2026 13:00 CET

-**Summary of Impact:**
+**Summary of Impact**
-Because of a slow FTP server of a customer, we tried to improve the situation by upgrading our software components that periodically gather all measurement files from all FTP accounts.
-Unfortunately, this caused more delays than expected and some data is still residing in the FTP server and not yet ingested into the PressureSuite Cloud DB.
+In response to performance issues caused by a customer's slow external FTP server, we deployed upgrades to the software components responsible for periodically retrieving measurement files from all FTP accounts.
+These changes inadvertently introduced further delays.
+As a result, some files remained on the FTP servers longer than expected and were not immediately ingested into the PressureSuite Cloud database.
-We do not expect any data loss, but delays of up to multiple hours until all data is ingested into the PressureSuite Cloud DB.
+No data loss is expected; however, ingestion delays of several hours occurred for certain accounts.

-**Root Cause:**
+**Root Cause**
+We identified the root cause in a subset of FTP accounts that utilize slow, externally hosted FTP servers (not operated by KELLER).
+Additionally, some of these accounts contained a very large number of folders—exceeding 900 in certain cases.
+These factors created significant processing bottlenecks within the ingestion pipeline.
+The pipeline operates on a 5‑minute interval, but processing these high‑latency and high‑complexity accounts required longer than the available interval.
+As a result, the pipeline was unable to complete a full cycle before the next iteration began, preventing full traversal of all accounts and leaving some files unprocessed on the FTP servers.

+**Mitigation**
+We redesigned and reimplemented the affected service to enhance resilience and throughput.
+The high‑latency and high‑volume accounts have been isolated and are now processed in dedicated execution flows.
+This prevents them from impacting the performance of standard accounts.
+With this architecture, the ingestion pipeline operates more reliably, and data from the faster accounts is processed without delay.
+All remaining data from the previously affected accounts is now being successfully ingested.

 ---